element-hq/policies/docs/identity-server/privacy_notice.md

 ### Account Lookup by Third Party Identifier Hash

 You can look up a Matrix ID by searching for its associated Third Party Identifiers. **You cannot look up Third Party Identifiers by searching for their associated Matrix ID**.
-For example: if Alice has used the Identity Server to link her email, alice@example.com with her Matrix ID, @example:matrix.org, other users can look up her Matrix ID by querying the Identity Server with her email address, but they cannot discover her email address by querying the service.
+For example: if Alice has used the Identity Server to link her email, alice@example.com with her Matrix ID, @example:matrix.org, other users can look up her Matrix ID by querying the Identity Server with her email address, but _they cannot discover her email address by querying the service with her Matrix ID_.

 Third Party Identifiers are [hashed](https://en.wikipedia.org/wiki/Hash_function) before being submitted to the Identity Server for lookup.
 This means that if you ask us about a Third Party Identifier that's in our database we can tell you the associated Matrix ID, but if the Third Party Identifier is _not_ in our database it is difficult for us to know which Third Party Identifier you were asking about.